SFU-CMPT-201/.github/profile/README.md

 ### Long Assignments

-The second type is long assignments.
+The second type of assignments in this course is long assignments.

 * Long assignments are *exponentially* more challenging than short ones, specifically designed to push students to test and enhance their programming skills.